opalmedapps/opal-app/README.md

 ```
 $ cordova build <nameOfPlatform>
 ```
-8.Add all the app plugins using the command:
+8.Add all the app plugins using the command on the list below.
+9. Add the contents of the mobile folder to the www folder in your cordova project.
+10. To run your project run:

+###List of plugins to be downloaded:

+####Command:
 ```
 $cordova plugin add <nameOfPlugin>
 ```
-List of plugins to be downloaded:
+####Plugin:
  * cordova-plugin-battery-status 1.1.1 "Battery"
  * cordova-plugin-calendar 4.4.4 "Calendar"
  * cordova-plugin-device 1.1.0 "Device"
  * cordova-plugin-dialogs 1.2.0 "Notification"
  * cordova-plugin-file 3.0.0 "File"
  * cordova-plugin-file-transfer 1.4.0 "File Transfer"
  * cordova-plugin-geolocation 2.0.0 "Geolocation"
  * cordova-plugin-inappbrowser 1.1.0 "InAppBrowser"
  * cordova-plugin-network-information 1.1.0 "Network Information"
  * cordova-plugin-whitelist 1.0.0 "Whitelist"
  * de.appplant.cordova.plugin.email-composer 0.8.3dev "EmailComposer"

-9. Add the contents of the mobile folder to the www folder in your cordova project.
-10. To run your project run:
 ```
 $cordova run <platform>
 ```